Regulated product stewardship

 Refrigerants and other synthetic greenhouse gases

 The Agrecovery Foundation is leading the co-design process for farm plastics and agrichemicals (farm waste).
-We plan to consult on regulations to support farm wastes in late 2023.
+Subject to Cabinet approval, we plan to consult on regulations to support farm wastes in the first half of 2024.

 TechCollect NZ has led the co-design process for an e-waste product stewardship scheme.